 Can I apply for help with housing benefit?

 Yes, if you require help with the rent and your income is low enough.
 It is means tested and all income and saving must be declared.
-You can access the online calculator to see if you may qualify.

 I've been advised I have to pay rent because of the bedroom tax and I'm in financial hardship.
 Is there anything I can claim to help me?